portail-fresh/technical-documentation/docs/IndividualDataAccessEN.md

   - toc
 ---

-# Accès aux données individuelles - Access to individual data
+# Access to individual data

-Statut de disponibilité des données individuelles à la fin de la collecte.

 Individual data availability status at the end of the collect.
 <table>